Rafostar/castnow-gui/README.md

 # castnow-gui WIP
-castnow-gui - Qt interface for command-line chromecast player Edit
+castnow-gui - Qt interface for command-line chromecast player

 ## THIS IS A VERY EARLY WIP PROJECT - DON'T DOWNLOAD YET!

-### Requirement
+### Requirements
 Here is a list of required programs that castnow-gui depends on:
 * `screen`
 * `ffmpeg`
 * `zenity`

-Please make sure you all of the above installed before running castnow-gui.
+Please make sure you have all of the above installed before running castnow-gui.

 ### To do:
 - [X] Play file from specified path